 After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our Interdisciplinary Studies Centre.

 Our multidisciplinary course enables you to assess American contributions to our understanding of political, historical, social and cultural perspectives of the world.
 You combine studies of the US with a number of options in film studies offered by our Department of Literature, Film, and Theatre Studies, Department of History, and School of Philosophy and Art History.

 Crucially, you also spend either a term or a full academic year studying in the United States, so you can explore and become immersed in American culture.

 The degree is built to be extremely flexible and student-led, and as you progress through the course you can choose from an enormous range of options from across the humanities and social sciences including:

 Based within our Interdisciplinary Studies Centre (ISC), American studies offers a truly multidisciplinary approach, giving you knowledge of the many ways to understand key areas of the American experience.
 You draw on multiple perspectives in order to reach a deeper understanding of the world we inhabit, opening up exciting possibilities to discover the American continent.
 The cities, vast open plains, mountains and deserts shape diverse and intriguing ways of life.

-We are ranked top 5 for Dance, Drama and Cinematics in the Times and Sunday Times Good University Guide 2020.
-Our students love us too - 93% of our film studies students expressed overall satisfaction with their course (NSS 2019).
+We are ranked Top 20 for Dance, Drama and Cinematics in The Times and Sunday Times Good University Guide 2021.

 Your education extends beyond our University campus.
 In your third year, you spend either one term or one year at one of the American universities with whom we have an exchange agreement, depending on whether you take the four-year variant of this course.